geodaai/openassistant/README.md

 - LLM will generate SQL query based on user's prompt against the data
 - the SQL query result will be executed in the local duckdb instance
 - the query result will be displayed in a React table component

-Let's say you have a dataset in your application, you can use the `localQuery` tool to query the data using user's prompt.

 In your application, the data could be loaded from a csv/json/parquet/xml file.
 For this example, we will use the `SAMPLE_DATASETS` in `dataset.ts` to simulate the data.